 At Ottawa University, the leadership team is comprised of talented leaders with a wide range of management experience.
-The Chancellor's Cabinet consists of academic, financial, operational, legal, and marketing experts who direct the day-to-day decisions and report to Chancellor Kevin Eichner.
-In addition, Chancellor Eichner reports to the Board of Trustees.
+The Chancellor's Cabinet consists of academic, financial, operational, legal, and marketing experts who direct the day-to-day decisions and report to University President and CEO, Bill Tsutsui.
+In addition, President Tsutsui reports to the Board of Trustees.
 The Board of Trustees consists of approximately 30 academic, business, and philanthropic leaders who provide strategic guidance and fiscal oversight, meeting three times annually.
 Also, the Chancellor's Council is a group of approximately 30 civic-minded leaders with deep community and institutional insight, meeting twice annually.
 Ottawa University respects community, corporate, and collegiate partnerships.

 University President and CEO

 Dr. William "Bill" Tsutsui is an award-winning historian, a passionate classroom teacher, and a seasoned academic leader with a record of innovation.
 Born in New York City and raised in Texas, he holds degrees from Harvard, Oxford, and Princeton.
 He began his academic career at the University of Kansas, where over 17 years on the faculty, he served as acting director of KU’s Center for East Asian Studies, chair of the Depart-ment of History, founding executive director of the Confucius Institute, and associate dean in the College of Liberal Arts & Sciences.
 From 2010 to 2014, he was dean of Dedman College of Humanities and Sciences at Southern Methodist University in Dallas.
 From June 2014 through Decem-ber 2019, he served as president of Hendrix College, a top-tier national liberal arts college founded in 1876 and located in Conway, Arkansas.
 He is currently the Edwin O. Reischauer Distinguished Visiting Professor at Harvard University.